Drew Waters Player Props: Royals vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks fourth in MLB.
+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff ranks second in MLB.

-- The Twins have a 3.59 team ERA that ranks second across all MLB pitching staffs.
+- The Twins have the top team ERA across all MLB pitching staffs (3.59).

-- Twins pitchers combine to allow 86 home runs (one per game), the sixth-fewest in the league.
+- Twins pitchers combine to give up 88 home runs (one per game), the sixth-fewest in the league.

-- The right-hander's most recent appearance came on Tuesday against the Atlanta Braves, when he threw three innings, surrendering six earned runs while allowing nine hits.
+- His most recent appearance came on Wednesday against the Atlanta Braves, when the righty went five innings, surrendering two earned runs while allowing five hits.

+- The 35-year-old has put up an ERA of 6.23, with 9 strikeouts per nine innings, in six games this season.
+Opponents are batting .295 against him.

 © 2023 Data Skrive.
 All rights reserved.